• Features

 Identifying your buyer persona(s) is a critical step in launching a new business, as it helps you to decide everything from what products you’re going to sell to what kinds of content to include on your blog.
 It also allows you to better determine when is the best time to post on social media networks like Instagram!

 It’s also a good idea to take your buyer personas’ time zone(s) into consideration regarding when you post.
-If your target audience is mainly in France, for instance, the best posting times for Europe may be more relevant than those for a global audience.
+If your target audience is mainly in France, for instance, the best posting times for Europe would be more relevant than those for a global audience.

 In addition, you can research Instagram-specific data for your buyer personas to help you determine the following: